Josephinwumoh/alx_capstone_project/README.md

 Project Overview:
-A Task Manager Application: This provides information about running applications for Daily Income, Date, Time and Cash items purchases.
+A Task Manager Application: This provides information about running applications for New, Completed and Deleted Tasks.

 Features and Functionality:
 -- Validation of Tasks
+-- Movement
+-- Date filter
+-- Time filter
--- Start Tasks
+-- New Tasks
--- Update Tasks
+-- Completed Tasks
--- Change tasks
+-- Deleted tasks
--- Mark Task completed
--- filter Input values

 Technologies Used:
--- HTML, CSS and JavaScript, Python(Flask), MySQL.
+-- HTML, CSS(Front-end) and JavaScript(Back-end).

 Contact Information:
 Joseph Inwumoh